maulikshetty/CloudFlare-Enhanced/README.md

 nohup script.py &
 ```

-nohup will keep thje script running in background even if the terminal is closed.
+nohup will keep the script running in background even if the terminal is closed.

 ---

 ## 🚦 Workflow Overview